 Is the notification process voluntary or mandatory?

 The notification process is mandatory.
-If the turnover thresholds are exceeded, the transaction is subject to approval by the Competition Board.
+If the turnover thresholds are exceeded, the transaction is subject to approval by the board.

 What timing requirements apply when filing a notification?

 Law 4054 on Protection of Competition provides no specific deadline for filing, but it is advisable to file a transaction at least 45 to 50 calendar days before the projected closing date.
-It is important that a transaction is not implemented before the Competition Board has approved it.
+It is important that a transaction is not implemented before the board has approved it.

 In case of a public bid, filing can be carried out at a stage where the documentation at hand adequately proves the irreversible intention to finalise the contemplated transaction.

 Article 3 of Communiqué 2017/2 introduced a new paragraph to be included in Article 10 of Communiqué 2010/4, which reads as follows:

 “If the control is acquired from various sellers by way of series of transactions in terms of securities within the stock exchange, the concentration could be notified to the Turkish Competition Board after the realisation of the transaction provided that the following conditions are satisfied: (a) the concentration should be notified to the Turkish Competition Board without delay, (b) the voting rights attached to the acquired securities are not exercised or exercised solely to maintain the full value of its investments based on a derogation granted by the Turkish Competition Board.
 For the sake of completeness, the Turkish Competition Board may impose conditions and obligations in terms of such derogation in order to ensure conditions of effective competition.”